Intelligent supply chain boosts productivity

 Reverse supply chain inventory reduction.

 The company has come a long way from the days of the fragmented inventory management model that offered limited visibility into operations and leaving them with minimal opportunities to improve performance.
-By partnering with Accenture to deploy a streamlined and centralized model, accessing highly skilled talent, and innovation capabilities they have been able to position their spare parts supply chain to continue to excel in today’s dynamic healthcare environment.
+By partnering with Accenture to deploy a streamlined and centralised model, accessing highly skilled talent, and innovation capabilities they have been able to position their spare parts supply chain to continue to excel in today’s dynamic healthcare environment.